|

 On

-the road to Agiasou from Mytilini there is a
+the old road to Agiasou from Mytilini there is a

 tiny settlement called Karini which should not

 be missed.
-There are several cafeneons and a
+There are a couple cafeneons and a

 very nice restaurant next to an amazing spring